-A former president of Brazil’s soccer federation was sentenced on Wednesday a U.S. judge to four years in prison after being convicted on corruption charges related to the bribery scandal at FIFA, the sport’s governing body.
+A former president of Brazil’s soccer federation was sentenced on Wednesday by a U.S. judge to four years in prison after being convicted on corruption charges related to the bribery scandal at FIFA, the sport’s governing body.

-Jose Maria Marin, 86, was sentenced U.S. District Judge Pamela Chen in Brooklyn, New York.
+Jose Maria Marin, 86, was sentenced by U.S. District Judge Pamela Chen in Brooklyn, New York.
 He was also fined $1.2 million and ordered to forfeit $3.34 million.

 Marin, the former head of Confederação Brasileira de Futebol (CBF), was convicted on Dec.
-22 a federal jury on six conspiracy counts, including to commit racketeering, wire fraud and money laundering.
+22 by a federal jury on six conspiracy counts, including to commit racketeering, wire fraud and money laundering.

 He was among the first to stand trial over what U.S. prosecutors called a sprawling scheme involving payments of more than $200 million of bribes and kickbacks in exchange for marketing and broadcast rights for soccer matches.
 Prosecutors said Marin received several million dollars in bribes.